Ulithi: Contemporary Ulithi

 As a major staging area for the United States Navy in the final year of the Second World War, several sunken warships rest at the bottom of the Ulithi lagoon, including USS Mississinewa, a fleet oiler which sank fully loaded.
 In April 2001, sport divers located the wreckage, and four months later oil was observed leaking from the tanks.
 Several surveys were completed in 2001 and 2002 to determine the status of the wreckage and the leaks.
-Between January and February 2003, Navy and subcontractors successfully emptied the fuel and oil, with 99% that remained in the wreckage removed.
+Between January and February 2003, the Navy and subcontractors successfully emptied the fuel and oil, with 99% that remained in the wreckage removed.

 Occasional diving and adventure tours visit Ulithi from Yap.
 Given permission from the local community, the atoll offers good diving.

 Census records can be misleading because population can fluctuate during the year because it is common for Ulithians to leave for work or school abroad and to return.
 This is particularly true during festive times like the Outer Island High School graduation ceremony, when the population can increase considerably.
 Additionally, during events like weddings and funerals, community populations may double.

 In 2009, with funding from the European Union (EU) and the Secretariat of the Pacific Community (SPC) partnership installed 215 solar photovoltaic (PV) system in Ulithi, with a 28 kWp (kilowatt peak) solar plant.
 Inverters with a capacity of 20 kW supply 240V / 60 Hz AC into an underground, ostensibly typhoon-proof grid.